mikaelvesavuori/bedrock-rag-demo/README.md

 ### Adding documents

-In the current implementation, the infrastructure allows for S3 events for both PDF and TXT files.
-However, the actual chunking function will only currently do work on TXT files.
+In the current implementation, the infrastructure allows for S3 events to be emitted for either PDF and TXT files being added to a `documents` folder in your bucket (create this if you haven't already).

+However, **the actual chunking function will only currently do anything with `TXT` files**.
 Feel free to extend this with PDF parsing and whatever you might need.
+It's not too complicated, and this repo is about showing the principles in a working minimal way, so I've not felt any need to over-invest here and now.

+To start the process of embedding vectors on document data, simply upload one of the provided documents (or any other such document).
 There is a TXT and a PDF file with the essentially the same content, located in the `data` directory.

-To start the process of embedding vectors on document data, simply upload one of the documents

 ### Asking questions